Howard the Duck: Fictional character biography

 Howard and Beverly hit the road, seeking shelter in a gothic mansion where they battle a girl named Patsy and her giant, animated-to-life gingerbread man.
 They eventually end up in New York City, where Howard is nominated for President of the United States by the All-Night Party and he later battles the Band of the Bland, alongside the Defenders.
-A doctored-photo scandal leads him to Canada where he defeats a supervillain, the Beaver, who caused the scandal.
-The Beaver falls to his death in a battle with Howard.
+His presidential campaign derailed by a doctored-photo sex scandal, he travels to Canada where he defeats a supervillain, the Beaver, who caused the scandal.
 Howard then suffers a nervous breakdown and flees Bev and their situation on a bus.
 Unfortunately, the bus' passengers are all believers in various weird cults, and try to interest Howard in them.
 His seatmates are Winda Wester and the Kidney Lady, a woman who believes that the soul of a person lives in their kidneys and attempts to stop anything she sees as "anti-kidney health".
 After the bus crashes, Howard and Winda are sent to a mental institution.
 There he meets Daimon Hellstrom, and is briefly possessed by Hellstrom's demonic soul, becoming the new Son of Satan.
 Beverly and Paul manage to get them both back to Cleveland.
 Later, while on the S. S. Damned, a cruise ship returning from scenic Bagmom, Howard and Beverly are taken captive by Lester Verde.
-Verde had known Beverly in college and had a crush on her and had assumed the identity of the supervillain Doctor Bong, who illegally marries Beverly against her will and transforms Howard into a human.
+Verde had known Beverly in college where he had a crush on her, and has now assumed the identity of the supervillain Doctor Bong, who illegally marries Beverly against her will and transforms Howard into a human.

 After escaping back to New York and being restored to his natural form, Howard is hired as a dishwasher by Beverly's uncle, Lee Switzler.
 Howard is later reunited with Dakihm the Enchanter, the Man-Thing, Korrek and Jennifer Kale, and they all battle the demon Bzzk'Joh.
 Korrek pilots the ship the Epoch Weasel and drops Howard back off at Cleveland before he and their allies fly away.
 Howard finally meets up with the cruise ship that rescued Paul and Winda from Doctor Bong, and finds that Paul and Winda have befriended socialite Iris Raritan.

 Howard is later kidnapped by the Ringmaster and his Circus of Crime.
 Winda is abandoned by Paul and Iris and Paul is shot and left in a coma.
 After defeating the Circus of Crime, Howard is plagued by pessimistic dreams and goes his way alone, just as he had at the series' beginning.